tgoldenberg/brn-gitbook/chapter_2_getting_started.md

-If your prefer not to use the CLI, you can also edit ```packages.json``` directly to accomplish the same thing.
+If you prefer not to use the CLI, you can also edit `packages.json` directly to accomplish the same thing.
+Sometimes this makes it easier if you're adding many packages at once.
+If you do things this way, make sure to run `npm install` from you project's root directory once you've saved `packages.json` to actually download the packages.

 ## Setting Up a Git Repo